Stingers: episode guide

 July 20, 2004

-His addiction to opium rapidly taking hold, Luke Harris is heading into extremely dangerous territory.
-And Church is about to uncover his boss’s dark secret.
-He learns that Harris’s supplier is manipulating Harris to keep himself out of jail.
-But Harris’s problems don’t end there.
-The undercover unit chief, who recently made the shock discovery that new Homicide detective Katherine Marks is his daughter, tries to make amends with Katherine.
+His addiction to opium rapidly taking hold, Luke Harris is heading into extremely dangerous territory — and Church is about to uncover his boss's dark secret.
+He learns that Harris' supplier is manipulating Harris to keep himself out of jail.
+But Harris' problems don't end there.
+The head of Special Operations, who recently made the discovery that new Homicide detective, Katherine Marks, is his daughter, tries to make amends.
+Meanwhile, Church and Angie go undercover to nab a pair of dog-loving ecstacy dealers.

 Starlight Hotel